Dolichousnea longissima

 Dolichousnea longissima (syn.
 Usnea longissima), commonly known by the names old man's beard or Methuselah's beard lichen, is a fruticose lichen in the family Parmeliaceae.

 Description

 This lichen is fruticose, with very long stems and short, even side branches.
 It is considered the longest lichen in the world.
-The stems are usually 15 to 30 cm in length but are sometimes much longer.
+The stems are usually 15 to 30 cm in length but are sometimes much longer, growing to 3 metres long.
 It is pale green to silvery-yellow.
 It has a distinct central cord, which is white.

-D. longissima may grow to be 20 feet in length.
-It predominantly reproduces asexually through fragmentation.
+Dolichousnea longissima reproduces asexually predominantly through fragmentation.
 Spore-producing structures are rarely observed.
 It can double its length each year.